 3. Cash from Financing activities- These activities include income earned or cash liquid assets spent on financing activities.
 Under financing activities, money from bank accounts gets reduced when payments are made towards dividends, payments made for debts, stock repurchases and other financing activities.
 When there is the capital raised in business there is cash into the business and when there are dividends paid there is cash out from the business.
 The company receives cash if it issues the bond and when interest is paid to bondholders the cash from the company goes out of business.
 There is a reduction in the cash flow.

 Examples: Borrowing money from banks and repaying loans.
 Borrowing cash and repaying long term liabilities.
 Paying cash dividends on capital stock.
 Issuing or repurchase of shares.

 Click here for 5 Ways to Protect your finances in tough times

 How to analyze a company using a cash flow statement?

 The cash flow statement helps you to understand where the cash is coming from and where it is going for.
 How money is spent and how investors determine the company’s financial position.
 The creditors can find out how the company is performing and how much cash is available in the business to pay for operating expenses and financial debts.
 It helps in knowing the inflow of cash and outflow of cash.
 The inflow of cash and outflow of cash.

-- The inflow of cash- Any business transaction that leads to an increase in the cash is called inflow of cash.
+- The inflow of cash- Any business transaction that leads to an increase in cash is called the inflow of cash.
 Example: sale of fixed assets, sale of investments, and others.

-The information from the income statement and balance sheet are used to create the cash flow statement.
+The information from the income statement and balance sheet is used to create the cash flow statement.
 The income statement will give you information about cash that is entered into the business and left from your business.
 The balance sheet gives you information about accounts receivable, payable, and inventory.
 This can be understood with the following statement.